• Skip to primary navigation

 Instructions

-• Bring a dry, large skillet to a medium heat.
+• Once the eggplant parm is done, bring a dry, large skillet to a medium heat.
 Put burger buns face down on the skillet, so that they can toast on the cut side.
 Once they are nicely browned, remove them from heat.

 • Compile the sandwiches.
 Top the bottom burger buns with a few slices of vegan eggplant parmesan, a couple fresh basil leaves, and a few thin slices of yellow onion.
 Top the sandwiches with the remaining buns.